 Additionally, try to find resources that fit your learning style.
 Some people prefer audio or video resources, while others prefer printed materials.
 Find what works best for you and stick with it.

 Finally, find contact hour activities on topics you genuinely are interested in, or ones that will help you directly at work.
 So, if you work in an adult cardiac clinic, don’t take a course for neonatal ICU nurses.
 If you love learning more about vasopressors, take a course or learning activity that discusses that topic!

 How Many Continuing Education Credits Do Nurses Need?

-The quickest and easiest way to fulfill your CE requirements is with an online course.
+The quickest and easiest way to fulfill your CE requirements is with an online course or learning activity.
 You can complete your coursework at your own pace and have the flexibility to complete it around your work schedule.
-In most states, you need 15 credits (CEUs) every two years in order to renew your license.
-Check with your state board of licensure to see if they have specific courses that they require you to take.
+In most states, you need 15-25 contact hours every two years in order to renew your license.
+See our above table to check what your specific state is requiring.